zgramming/coding-test-inter-opera/README.md

 - **Upstage’s Solar**
   Upstage provides a free API trial for its Solar LLM, showcasing its powerful features.
 Refer to their official documentation or blog for more information.

+Additionally, IBM, Study space, “Stibee,” and others may offer free or trial-based LLM APIs.

 > **LangChain**
 > LangChain is a framework that supports integrating multiple LLMs in a unified way.
 You can check LangChain’s list of integrations to see which models are supported and choose the one that suits your project.